How to Pay a 1099 Independent Contractor

 4. Fill out a 1099-NEC

 If you pay an independent contractor more than $600 in the year and their business entity is not an S corp or a C corp, then you must file Form 1099-NEC.
 (Form 1099-MISC is no longer used for this.)
-Regarding payment method, the exception to this rule is if you paid via credit card or a third party payment platform, like Paypal.
+Regarding payment methods, the exception to this rule is if you paid via credit card or a third-party payment platform, like PayPal.
 In that case, the payment settlement entity may be required to issue a 1099-K tax form if certain thresholds are met.
 If you withheld any federal income tax, you’ll report the backup withholding amount in Box 4 of the 1099-NEC.

 Business owners need to send Copy A of 1099-NEC forms to the IRS and Copy B to contractors by January 31—or the following Monday if January 31 falls on a weekend.